OSGeo/gdal/doc/source/development/dev_environment.rst

 Build GDAL
 ++++++++++

-From a Conda enabled Powershell console:
+From a Conda-enabled PowerShell console:

 .. code-block:: ps1